negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 In this tutorial, we will cover how to implement new modules in DeepArchitect.
 We will focus specifically on how to implement modules within a specific framework.
-For a discussion of how to support new frameworks, see tutorial new_frameworks.
+For a discussion of how to support new frameworks, see the corresponding tutorial.

 We will use the Keras support to discuss the relevant aspects that come into play when implementing new modules, but these aspects are almost the same across